Progressus-io/postnl-for-woocommerce/README.md

 ## Changelog

 ### 5.6.0
+* Add: Shipment & Return labels feature, allowing customers to use a single label for both shipping and returning parcels.
 * Add: New "Printer Types" setting with support for PDF, GIF, JPG, and ZPL.
 * Add: "Return to Home Address" option to the Return Settings.
 * Add: Smart Return feature allowing merchants to generate and email return barcodes for printer-less returns at PostNL locations.